Independent self-feeding Toddler

 - Toddlers are more independent and will want to feed themselves instead of having you help.

-- She hasn’t yet mastered the spoon, but she’s trying.
+- As a self-feeding Toddler, she hasn’t yet mastered the spoon, but she’s trying.

 - Read some tips on helping your Toddler learn to self-feed.

-At this point your Toddler is getting the hang of self-feeding, so prepare for the mess during mealtime!
+At this point your Toddler is getting the hang of independent eating, so prepare for the mess during mealtime!
 You can expect to see a few things during this stage.
 Her hands and finger skills will develop, which is why she might insist on finger-feeding herself instead of having you help.
 Be sure to let her!
-It’s great for her self-feeding skills.
+It’s a great way to improve her self-feeding

 Your little one might also be ready for more tableware during mealtime.
 She’s making progress on drinking from a cup, and even though she hasn’t mastered the spoon yet, she’s probably tried.
 If she does, you’ll likely need to help fill the spoon and get it to her mouth.

 Of course, not all children are the same, so no worries if she hasn’t mastered all of these yet.
-There are things you can do to support your growing Toddler, too:
+Here are some simple things you can do to support your growing Toddler:

 - Try two spoons at first.
 You hold one spoon and let her hold the other.
 Show her how you use it, and then watch as she copies you.
 Or if she tries to grab your spoon, switch with her to let her try with yours instead.